MTA Guide to Accessible Transit

-- The driver will position the bus to deploy the lift safely or operate the kneeling feature.
+- The driver will position the bus to deploy the ramp/lift safely or operate the kneeling feature.

 - Priority seating for customers with disabilities and senior citizens is located behind the driver.
 Other passengers must make these seats available upon request.
 Please remember that some passengers may have disabilities that are not visible.

-- If you are in a wheelchair, position yourself near the rear doors, where the lift is located on most buses.
-The driver will activate the lift, allow you to board, and secure your wheelchair on the bus.
-For added safety, please back your wheelchair onto the lift and lock your brakes.
+- If you are in a wheelchair/scooter, position yourself so the bus operator can see you.
+The driver will activate the ramp/lift, allow you to board, and secure your wheelchair/scooter on the bus.
+Customers using a wheelchair/scooter are allowed to board facing either forwards or backwards (whichever way is preferable for the customer); if the bus has a lift, lock your brakes.
 Once you are in position on board the bus, lock your brakes again.
 All new buses have seat belts and shoulder harnesses for extra safety.
-(If a lift (or ramp) and vehicle can safely accommodate an individual and their mobility device, then the operator must transport the individual unless doing so would be inconsistent with legitimate safety requirements.)
+(If a ramp/lift and vehicle can safely accommodate an individual and their mobility device, then the operator must transport the individual unless doing so would be inconsistent with legitimate safety requirements.)